propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

           value1: true
         }));
       }
-      // if user logs in, show the Task list against user id if (oUser._id){
+      // If user logs in, show the task list against user id if (oUser._id){
         aFilters.push(new Filter({
           path: 'userId',